46 days until the deadline on September 30!

 Our goal is to support code for all and strengthen the open source community in Germany.
 In true open source spirit, we want to pave the way for innovation for everyone.

 Applications are open to individuals and small teams who live in Germany.
 You can apply for funding in eight application rounds from 2016 through 2020.
 The next application period will start on Aug 1, 2018.

 The projects we currently support can be found here.

 Who can apply?

-Self-employed and independent developers who live in Germany can apply for funding.
+Self-employed developers and small teams who live in Germany can apply for funding.